bpatter5/TalkingWithPop/README.md

 - Demonstration of OLS and Ridge using base R
 - Permuting y values and showing effects in both Ridge and OLS
 - Cross validation errors using either method
-- Fitting time series using Fourier series with Ridge
+- Fitting time series using Fourier basis with Ridge

 ##### Sources